dobromir-hristov/vuecommunity/docs/guide/ecosystem/editors-and-tools.md

 Prettier is a code formatting tool that enforces a very opinionated coding style onto many languages, among which are JavaScript, CSS and HTML.
 Its main benefits are that it integrates into any of the popular editors and can format code on each save of the IDE, keeping code styles the as close as possible between multiple developers.

-The lack of options are actually one of its strong points. enforcing sensible defaults across the board.
+The lack of options are actually one of its strong points, enforcing sensible defaults across the board.

 #### How to use Prettier with Vue

-If you just want to use prettier, you can do so by installing it and using it directly via the command line.
+If you just want to use Prettier, you can do so by installing it and using it directly via the command line.
 Follow the [installation guide](https://prettier.io/docs/en/install.html) for more details.

-#### Using prettier with ESLint
+#### Using Prettier with ESLint

 Prettier however does not work well with ESLint, out of the box.
 When used together, most often they have colliding rules between their style configurations.
 The problem is that, you cannot disable most of those in Prettier, as it was made to be "all or nothing" kind of thing.